Daxbot/node-canopen/README.md

   0x1018  | Identity object         | Required.

 Supported Features:
- - LSS master :heavy_check_mark:
+ - LSS producer :heavy_check_mark:
- - LSS slave :x:
+ - LSS consumer :heavy_check_mark:

 ### Network Management - NMT
-The CANopen network management protocol is used to manipulate the state of NMT slave devices on the network and is responsible for the device heartbeat.
+The CANopen network management protocol is used to manipulate the state of NMT consumer devices on the network and is responsible for the device heartbeat.
 Call [Nmt.start][2] to begin heartbeat generation.

  OD Entry | Description             | Notes